 On this dayJul 27, 1967

 Beginning during World War I and continuing through the end of the 1960s, racial terror lynchings in the South fueled a massive exodus of African Americans from Southern states into urban ghettos in the North and West.
 In a brutal environment of racial subordination and terror, close to six million Black Americans fled the South’s racial caste system between 1910 and 1970.
-In 1910, Detroit’s population was 1.2 percent Black; by 1970, that number had risen to 43.7 percent.
+In 1910, Detroit’s population was 1.2% Black; by 1970, that number had risen to 43.7%.

 After several years of postwar migration had increased Black populations in Northern cities, pervasive discrimination and segregation in employment, education, and housing resulted in the continuing exclusion of Black people from the benefits of economic progress.
 Police brutality was rampant in Black communities and law enforcement was rarely, if ever, held accountable.
 In the summer of 1967, these issues culminated in a series of uprisings across several major Northern cities.